 Chock-full of vintage and secondhand fashion, from taffeta formal dresses to boiler suits and work gear, accessories and unusual finds galore.
 Flick through the racks in Paddington or find them here on Etsy.

 Brisbane-based suppliers of hand-picked authentic and affordable vintage streetwear and the home of Brisbane’s Biggest Clothing Garage Sale in Paddington.
-Lil Js is primarily run online, but pop-up stores happen regularly so keep an eye on their socials or contact them directly.
+Lil Js is primarily run online, but pop-up markets happen regularly so keep an eye on their socials or contact them directly.

 Maria and Maddy are based locally, and sell their secondhand finds through Instagram with all proceeds going to Destiny Rescue.
 I’ve found some great deals with them, and shipping and communication has always been prompt.